 - Dedicate different times and spaces in your home for different moods/activities;

 - Have as much “good stress” and as little “bad stress” as possible;

 - Set limits for social media use on all your devices.

 What Are The Best Habits?

-How To Stick To A Routine
+How To Build A Routine You Can Stick To

 - Budget your available resources (time, energy, money, etc) realistically;